 Item 1 prevents backflow which would cause the dirt collected by the filter re-entering the circuit.
 It will also work as an anti-syphon valves.
 These are placed in return lines to stop fluid draining out of the reservoir when valves are removed for maintenance.

 Check valves with springs can be used as simple, low-pressure relief valves although they don't have a good pressure rise rate characteristic.
 Typical applications may be a filter bypass valves.
 They can also be used to maintain slight back-pressure on systems if required for control purposes.

 Item 3 shows a PO check valve.
 These are commonly used for load holding e.g. locking a cylinder in position so that it does not move once the directional control valve or supply pressure has been switched off.
-Try our 'understanding load control' course or circuit simulation to learn more.
+Check out our 'understanding load control' course or circuit simulation to learn more.

 Shuttle valves, Item 5, always feed the highest pressure back into the third line and are common in load sensing, pilot line feeds or pressure switching circuits.

 Check valves can be used to provide a range of sequencing or safety functions.
 Four PO check valves can be used as directional valves when very low leakage is required.
 Also when very high flows are required they may make an alternative to a large directional valve.
 In these applications, they are normally called logic valves.
 More details on this are covered in our logic valve training modules.